pubnub/chat-engine-push-notifications/README.md

 #### iOS

 1. [CocoaPods](https://cocoapods.org) required for integration completion.
-Tool can be installed by running following command:
+The tool can be installed by running following command:
    ```text
    sudo gem install cocoapods